How to template

 3. Get a theme

 Download a free or premium theme from the community.
 Browse the growing addons section, download and add to your Pulse install.
 Takes minutes and easy for anyone.
 Supported by the community.

 4. Call Pulse Professionals

-If you need some theme porting help, want something in particular or need a larger Pulse theme customisation, then hire a Pulse Professional to help you.
+If you need some theme porting help, want something in particular or need a larger Pulse theme customisation, then contact us and we'll connect you with a local Pulse Professional to help you.
 They're always there for you.